madhavanrmiitm/second-innings-app/backend/README.md

 - **ReDoc**: `http://127.0.0.1:8000/redoc`

 ### 2. Bruno API Collection
-The project includes a [Bruno](https://usebruno.com/) API collection for testing and documentation located in the `bruno/` directory.
+The project includes working examples and documentation in the Bruno collection located in the `bruno/` directory.

-**What is Bruno?**
-Bruno is a fast, open-source API client that stores collections as plain text files, making them perfect for version control and team collaboration.

 **Using the Bruno Collection:**
 1. **Install Bruno**: Download from [usebruno.com](https://usebruno.com/)
 2. **Open Collection**: In Bruno, open the `bruno/second-innings-backend/` directory
-3. **Start Testing**: The collection includes all endpoints with example requests, documentation, and automated tests
+3. **Start Testing**: The collection includes all endpoints with example requests and automated tests

-**Collection Features:**
-- ✅ **Simple organization** - One folder per controller, one file per route
-- ✅ **All API endpoints documented** with working examples only
-- ✅ **Environment variables** for easy configuration (local/dev/prod)
-- ✅ **Automated tests** for each endpoint to verify functionality
-- ✅ **HTTP method prefixes** for clear route identification
-- ✅ **Clean and minimal** - No error scenarios, just working examples

 For detailed instructions, see [`bruno/second-innings-backend/README.md`](bruno/second-innings-backend/README.md).